Awaddd/metro/README.md

 ## Tool choice

-- MongoDB - persist aggregated data from all queries, revalidating this data on a daily basis to keep up to date with the police stop and search api.
-Considered storing the data in a json file or a json blob in an SQL database, and also storing in normalised columns in an SQL database.
+- MongoDB - persist aggregated data from all queries, revalidating this data on a regular basis to keep up to date with the police stop and search api.
+Considered storing the data in a json file or a json blob in an SQL database, and also storing in an SQL database.
 Each approach had issues, i.e. the simple deployment solutions I'd like to use such as vercel don't allow write access or only allow access to writing to a temp file with limited size.
 Hence the move to databases; NoSQL is faster and I'm dealing with many records which is the primary reason for using MongoDB over solutions such as PostgreSQL.
 Also, it's quicker to get started and deploy because it's schemaless and has a dedicated cloud environment (atlas).

 - React Query - client side query state shared across multiple components.
 The first component to make a request i.e. get stop search data with a date filter will propogate the changes to all the other components.
 The filtered data for that data will persist even if we query another date